 Huntington’s NSW ACT was established in 1975 to develop support and educational programs for people affected by Huntington’s disease (HD) in New South Wales and the Australian Capital Territory.
 We help families understand and cope with Huntington’s disease, and give families affected by HD a strong united voice.

 What is Huntington’s Disease?

-Huntington’s disease (HD) is a genetic neurological condition that affects the brain and nervous system.
+Huntington’s disease (HD) is a genetic neurodegenerative condition that affects the brain and nervous system.
 It can cause three types of symptoms including:

 - Involuntary movements, which can lead to problems with balance, walking and functioning;